Introduction to Mechanical Engineering

 Example: Designing a Bike Rack

-1. Define: Need to carry 2 bikes on a car safely and affordably
+1. Define: carry 2 bikes on a car safely and affordably

-5. Test: Build prototype, test with different bikes and speeds
+5. Test: build a prototype, test with different bikes and speeds

 Core ME Competencies